-When we start the day, we slide the shade almost shut with the hatch open and get some cool breeze without any sunlight glare.
+When we begin the day, we slide the shade almost shut with the hatch open and get some cool breeze without any sunlight glare.
 The integral screen in each hatch protects the part not covered by the shade.

 We use the shower on a daily basis.
 Over time our factory original teak oil finish began to discolor – as do all natural finish woods.
-The wood was bleached, stained, and sealed with several oats of varnish.
+The wood was bleached, stained, and sealed with several coats of varnish.
 I like the original soft glow of quality teak wood joinery.

 The 4BY2 Yanmar engine has been reliable, powerful at 150 HP, and fairly quiet.
 It drives the boat at an economical low cruise speed of about 7 knots and a moderately economical high cruise of about 14 knots with a top speed of just about 16 knots.
 It starts easily, is surprisingly easy to service, and we trust it.